The A to Z of SEO

 Search Engine Optimization.

-SEO ~ is basically the technique used by blog or website owners and content producers to increase visitors to their site.
-In order to do so they strategise to obtain a high ranking in the search results pages of for instance Google.
+SEO ~ basically is the technique used by blog or website owners and content producers to increase visitors to their site.
+They strategise in order to obtain a high ranking in the search results pages of for instance Google.

-This is an alphabetical glossary of about 200 terms I’ve come to know.
-This list is a work in progress and will be added to as I learn more.
+This is a work in progress and will be added to as I learn more.

 Above the Fold